University Life & Stress

 - Greater academic demands and changes in learning and teaching methods from second level

-- Being on one’s own away from home in a new environment with greater responsibilities & decision-making
+- Being on one’s own away from home in a new environment with greater responsibilities and decision-making

 - Financial responsibilities